Siegel-Veech Constants for Cyclic Covers of Generic Translation Surfaces: From integrals to orbit quotients

 where $m(\cC)$ is the number of cylinders in the configuration $\cC$. \end{lemma} \begin{proof} The function $\Psi_{s, \rad, \cC, \bbeta}$ is a sum of indicator functions on balls of radius $\rad / w_C$, each weighted by $\#(C)^{1-s} / m(\cC)$.
 The equation follows by recalling that $w_C = d/\#(C)$ and $\#(C) = \gcd(\bbeta(C), d)$. \end{proof}

-We now record a lemma that will allow us to further simplify the summation from Lemma~\ref{CharFcnInt}.
+We now record a Proposition that will allow us to further simplify the summation from Lemma~\ref{CharFcnInt}.
 Recall the definitions of the relevant number theory terms from the beginning of the Section.

 \begin{proposition} Let $s \geq 0$.
 Given an integer $D$, let $M$ be such that $\text{rad}(D)|M$.
 Let $f: \bN \rightarrow \bZ$ be a prime power independent function.
 Then

 \end{proposition} \begin{proof} First observe that from the definition of radical, a prime $p |\text{rad}(M)$ if and only if $p | M$.
 For each prime $p$, $p|\gcd(a, D)$ if and only if $p|a$ and $p|D$.
 Also, if $p|D$, then $p|M$.
 Hence, if $p|\gcd(a,D)$, then it also divides $a+M$.
 This combined with $p | D$ implies $p|\gcd(a + M, D)$.
 If $p|\gcd(a + M, D)$, then $p|a+M$.
 Since $p|M$, $p|a$ and we conclude $p|\gcd(a, D)$.
 Therefore, $f(\gcd(a,D))=f(\gcd(a + M, D))$ because $f$ is prime power independent.
 This allows us to reindex to get